 Correction to a Marriage Record

 Correction to Marriage Records may be requested in writing (along with supporting documentation, for example: birth certificate to prove your name is spelled differently than what is shown on your marriage record.)
-You may, for your convenience, use our Correction Request form and mail to our office.
+You may, for your convenience, use our Correction Request form and mail to our office with the supporting documentation.

 For further information on obtaining a marriage license or scheduling civil ceremonies, please call 410-758-1773.